mhcrnl/Techst-Editor/README.md

 Website Notice

 The Techst Editor website has been launched.
 The domain is techsteditor.com.
-Their are a few more things to do with the website then we will start working on Techst Editor 3.0
+Their are a few more things to do with the website then we will start working on Techst Editor 3.0.
+We also now have a way of contact,  you can email us at contact@techsteditor.com.

 Update Notice